 - Description/information about the records you're seeking (such as locations, dates, specific names, subject, etc.)

 No. There is no fee required to submit a request.
 However, you may be charged copy fees for public records, responsive to your request.

 Find information about the types of fees charged for public records.

 We will acknowledge your request within five (5) business days.

 If we cannot provide the records within five business days, we may ask additional questions to:

 - Provide you with an estimate of the time we need to search for and produce the records.

 We carefully evaluate requests for public records to determine if we can legally release the records for the reasons given.
 If we must deny your request, we will send you an explanation of why the request was denied and list the specific law that exempts the records from disclosure.

-Certain types of information about the Health Care Authority’s clients cannot be made available.
-To find out more about patient and client privacy protections under federal law, visit Health Care Authority's privacy page.
+Certain types of information about the Health Care Authority’s (HCA) clients cannot be made available.
+To find out more about patient and client privacy protections under federal law, visit HCA's privacy page.